- About Us

 Information about the product as it transforms into a finished product is important to track as work in progress adds additional costs along the way.
 Tracking work in progress allows the logistics manager to account for all manufacturing costs as they are introduced so to report accurate inventory quantities and costs for the entire business, no matter what stage of production they are in.

 The planning, sourcing, production, fulfillment, and shipping must all be coordinated for efficiency and cost-effectiveness for the company to be profitable.
-Careful analysis of processes in place, knowledge of industry standards, and experience in tackling common logistical problems equip a logistics consultant to tackle a poor system and turn the business around.
+Careful analysis of processes in place, knowledge of industry standards, and experience handling common and uncommon logistical problems equip a logistics consultant to tackle a poor system and turn the business around.

 Determining how much to order and how often to place those orders begins with the relationship with the supplier and average lead time.
 Today, more and more businesses are shortening their supply chains following a massive disruption caused by a health pandemic.
 The longer the distance, the greater the chance of disruptions when you consider weather anomalies, political upsets, international laws, and disasters across thousands of miles have a greater chance of holding up shipments than one would expect from a truck crossing state lines.

 Logistics is part of the supply chain management picture, focusing specifically on the transportation of goods from vendors.
 When perishable goods are concerned, the lead time must consider expiration dates and deliver product with ample time for production to be completed and finished product delivered to the end user before expiration.